sai-sruthi/CI-CD-Pipeline/README.md

 ## Challenges

-- jenkins plugins installation timeouts
+- While installing jenkins plugins we faced installation timeouts.
-- duration of ansible install resulted in long setup runs
+- The duration of ansible install resulted in long setup runs
-- python upgrade forced us to change ansible install approach
+- Python upgrade forced us to change ansible install approach
-- handling asynchronous events in ansible playbook tasks such as jenkins restarts, plugin installs, http requests
+- Handling asynchronous events in ansible playbook tasks such as jenkins restarts, plugin installs, http requests
 - jenkins-job-builder did not support clear text password in jenkins.ini file.
 It required api token to be generated

 ## Screencast